CATEGORY > Customer Onboarding

 A. A handover from Sales to CS teams (internally and externally)

-B. Introducing the teams i.e. your CS team, any product/operations team member that might be involved, and POCs from the customer’s end who you will be interacting with on a regular basis.
+B. Introducing the teams i.e. your CS team, any product/operations team member that might be involved, and POCs from the customer’s end who you will be interacting with regularly.

 As mentioned above, this is the step where you first get all teams involved in interacting with each other.